SaidZahrai/CarND-Extended-Kalman-Filter-Project/README.md

 # Implementation
 After cloning the Git repository and installation of uWebSockets and cmake on Ubuntu, the three files kalman_filter.cpp, FusionEKF.cpp and tools.cpp were completed accoroding to the instructions given in the project description and markings in the code.
 Few points to be highlighted are:
-1. In the conversion of coordinates between Cartesian and Polar coordinates, a minimum value was set to $\rho$, $x$ and $y$ to avoid problems with division by zero.
+1. In the conversion of coordinates between Cartesian and Polar coordinates, a minimum value was used for radial distance, x and y to avoid problems with division by zero.
-2. Likewize, the values of $\rho^2$ and $\rho^3$ in calculation of Jacobian were limited to avoid large errors due to divisin by a small value.
+2. Likewize, the values of square and cube of radial distance in calculation of Jacobian were limited to avoid large errors due to divisin by a small value.
-3. The second component of the error vector $y$ in radar measurement, i.e. $\theta$, was limited to the interval $[-\pi,\pi]$ for consistency in the calculation of the update state.
+3. The second component of the error vector in radar measurement, i.e. the angle, was limited to the interval http://latex.codecogs.com/svg.latex?%24%5B-%5Cpi%2C%5Cpi%5D%24 for consistency in the calculation of the update state.

 # Efficiency of the code
 There are no unnecessary compuaition in the main loop.
 There only part that could be improved is the creation of temporary variable that could be eliminated by definition of global variables.
 This step has not been taken in favor of readability and reliability of the code.